 - IGS or IGES (.igs or .iges)

 N.B.
 Sometimes we receive very low resolution STL files so nowadays we recommend our clients to send us 3d cad files in one of these formats: IGES (IGS), STEP (STP), Parasolid (.x_t or .x_b)

 What to consider while creating STL file:

 Generating STL files is usually a fairly simple process.
 But every CAD system uses different terms and parameters for defining the STL file resolution.
-It's not necessary to understand all those parameters to produce useful STL file.
-Following is brief checklist which can help to produce good STL file:
+It's not necessary to understand all those parameters to produce a useful STL file.
+The Following is a brief checklist which can help to produce a good quality STL file:

 1) As a typical example mesh with triangles approximately the size between 0.02mm (.001") to 0.05 mm (.002") will produce a good quality STL file.
 Please keep in mind if you reduce mesh tolerance further down doesn't mean prototype accuracy will be improved.
 As a thumb rule parts with many contoured or curved surfaces need to have fine tolerance than straight geometric parts.